Washington v. Davis: Significance

 In the years following Washington, the Court held that laws must be motivated by purposeful discrimination, not just have a discriminatory effect, to be unconstitutional.
 In Personnel Administrator of Massachusetts v Feeney 442 US 256 (1979) held legislation obnoxious to the Equal Protection Clause is passed "because of, not merely in spite of, its adverse effects upon an identifiable group."

 In Mobile v.
-Bolden, the Court cited Washington in holding that the Fifteenth Amendment prohibited racially discriminatory voting laws only if they were adopted with a racially discriminatory purpose.
-That principle was affirmed again in McCleskey v.
-Kemp, 481 U.S. 279 (1987), which held that criminal statutes are invalid under the Equal Protection Clause only if they were adopted with a discriminatory purpose.
+Bolden, the Court cited Washington in holding that the Fifteenth Amendment, as well as its implementation legislation such as the Voting Rights Acts, prohibited racially discriminatory voting laws only if they were adopted with a racially discriminatory purpose.
+Shortly afterwards, in 1982, Congress passed, and President Reagan signed into law, amendments to the Voting Rights Act which countermanded the ruling in Mobile and specifically directed that voter discrimination cases be judged according to discriminatory effect.

-In 1991, Congress amended Title VII of the Civil Rights Act of 1964 and codified the "disparate impact" test, established in Griggs v.
-Duke Power Co. and its progeny, which allows employees to sue their employers (including governmental entities) for racial discrimination irrespective of discriminatory purpose.
-Justice Scalia argued in his concurrence in Ricci v.
-DeStefano that the disparate impact provisions of Title VII should be unconstitutional under the Equal Protection Clause.